Rohit1204/Rohit1204/README.md

 [![Facebook Badge](https://img.shields.io/badge/-Facebook-333333?style=flat-square&logo=Facebook&logoColor=white)](https://fb.me/rohitahuja)
 [![Instagram Badge](https://img.shields.io/badge/-Instagram-333333?style=flat-square&logo=Instagram&logoColor=white)](https://instagram.com/developer_2.0/)

+##### This is Rohit Ahuja a Fullstack Developer Software Developer and Beginner In Data Science.
+I am a developer having a problem solving approach and interested in problems dealing with real time solutions.I am enthaustic to work on new and emerging projects that can bring change in this world.

 <!--
 **Rohit1204/Rohit1204** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.